google/tracing-framework/docs/building.md

     # When updating goog.require/provide or soy/gss you must do:
     anvil build :fast

-## Extensions/apps

-### Injector
+## Building the Chrome Extension

 The only way to use the injector is to compile a release build.
 This is because of all the namespace conflicts and other issues that would come about if you tried to run it uncompiled in a page with its own content.

-#### Debug
+### Local Unpacked

+If you want to do debugging/use the extension unpacked on a local machine, deploy it to a local directory:

     # Build a release build and get all of the files in a folder
     anvil deploy -o build-bin/ injector/wtf-injector-chrome:deploy
-    # Load unpacked extension from build-bin/wtf-injector-chrome
-    # Redeploy and reload after changing things
+    # Alternatively, use an alias:
+    deployext

+Then, use 'Load Unpacked Extension' from `chrome://extensions`.
+Any time you update the code you'll have to rerun this step and then reload the extension.

-#### Chrome Web Store .zip
+### Chrome Web Store .zip

+The Web Store requires a zip file:

     # Build release and deploy a zip
     anvil deploy -o build-bin/ :injector
     # Load build-bin/wtf-injector-chrome/wtf-injector-chrome.zip as an unpacked extension in Chrome or upload to the CWS

-### App

-#### Debug

-The best course of action is to avoid debugging the app entirely:

-    # Build only required when changing requires/soy/gss
-    anvil build :fast
-    # Open /app/maindisplay-debug.html in your browser, edit-refresh!

-To debug the app features:

-    # Build a debug overlay, required with new files/requires/soy/gss
-    anvil build app:debug_view
-    # Load unpacked from the tracing-framework/ root

 ## Platform Notes